nevpit/casiquiare/README.md

 `detection` package and is re-exported for convenience.

 New tools focus on identifying vegetation or soil anomalies with Sentinel-2 multi-spectral imagery.
-The helper `io.raster.load_raster` loads these rasters with their coordinate metadata intact for downstream analysis.
+The helper `io_utils.raster.load_raster` loads these rasters with their coordinate metadata intact for downstream analysis.

 The `detect_shapes` function scans a hillshade or local relief image for